Activities near Abloom Lodge

 The lion walks are done at a nearby farm in our conservancy.
 You excursion starts with a tea/coffee and a simple but nice lunch.
 After lunch a short lecture on lions, followed by the actual walk with the lions.
 You will walk to the dam with the lions and have time to interact with then, play a bit and pat them.
 You are NOT in an enclosed area but beautifully outside in the bushveld.
 When you return from your walk you can play with cubs, interact with the other animals in the sanctuary and the day will end with a snake demonstration.
 Be ready to have the time of your life!
 There is a cash bar for the refreshments.

-Private tours can be arranged if your party is minimal 6 people or if you are willing to pay for minimal 6.
+Minimum 6 people or if you are willing to pay for minimal 6.

 Diamond Mine Tour